-Interestingly enough, four of the identified trends appear on the list for the first time (numbers 7-10 below), and four have been on the list every year since its inception (numbers 1-4 below).
-Stifel elaborates on each trend through data, analysis and commentary.
-Also included is a 2021 solid waste stock outlook.
+Four of the identified trends appear on the list for the first time (numbers 5-7 below), and several returned with an expanded or altered view (numbers 3, 4, and 8 below), The authors elaborate on each trend through data, analysis and commentary.
+Also included is a 2022 solid waste stock outlook.

 The trends, and one key takeaway from each, are as follows:

-- Alternative fueled vehicles: Total routed fleet to be more than 50% a combination of Compressed Natural Gas (CNG) and Electric Vehicles (EV), with EV overtaking CNG within the mix IF capital cost, hours of service and weight limitations can be more competitive with CNG and Diesel.
+- Alternative fueled vehicles: Solid waste led on CNG with nearly 30% of the total fleet converted.
+The next big move is EV (electric vehicle) with the total routed fleet at 50% converted, a combination of CNG and EV, with EV overtaking CNG within the mix.
+However, the capital cost, hours of service and weight limitations have to become more competitive with CNG and Diesel.

-- Post Collection: Total number of landfills decline to fewer than 1,000, and with the drop comes a rise in the national average tip fee to more than $75/ton (a 3.5% annual increase).
+- Post Collection: Total number of landfills decline to fewer than 1,000 down from just below 1,300, and with the drop comes a rise in the national average tip fee to more than $75/ton (a 3.5% annual increase).

-The whole group will continue to consolidate solid waste at about the pace of the industry organic growth, or 2% to 3% acquired sales.
-We believe WCN and GFL are the best positioned for one more big deal – public or private.
+In our view the whole solid waste group will continue to peruse consolidation at about the pace of the industry organic growth, or 2% to 3% of acquired sales for each company.
+We believe WCN and GFL are the best positioned for one more big deal – public (CWST) or private.
+However, in the next 10 years in our view, do not count out a RSG combination with WCN or GFL, Both would result in divestments but recall RSG has not exposure in Canada and WCN and GFL are more concentrated in secondary than primary markets compared to RSG.

 - PFAS — Solid Waste is a solution: The modern Subtitle-D landfill successfully captures billions of gallons of leachate annually, often with complex tiered PH changes needed and a recurring presence of PFAS from the waste stream; it is the obvious choice for containing PFAS in an environmentally sound manner.